 As a community it is important for us to have a document that expresses how we want to develop into the future.
-We also need to define what we want and need as a community now so that we can plan our way forward over the next ten years or so.
 This document is called a Community Strategic Plan (CSP).

 The CSP guides us all in how to achieve these goals and provides a measure of our progress.
-Developed in collaboration with the community for the community, the CSP is reviewed every four years and is the guiding document for all of Council’s plans and policies.
+Developed in collaboration with the community for the community, this plan will be reviewed every four years and is the guiding document for all of Council’s plans and policies.

 Although Council takes responsibility for leading the process by developing the CSP, and has a major role in delivering the CSP objectives; the plan belongs to the whole community and everyone has a role to play in moving towards our vision.